Anro128/IPB-Student-Portal-Logbook-Bot/README.md

 ## Input Data
 data.xlsx: Contains the activity log data to be submitted.
 The input Excel file should have columns corresponding to the following fields:
-- **Waktu**: The date of the activity (format: DD/MM/YYYY).
+- **Waktu**: The date of the activity (format: MM/DD/YYYY).
 This will be sent as the main date field of the log entry.
 - **Tstart**: Start time of the activity (format: HH:MM).
 This corresponds to the beginning of the mentoring or activity session.
 - **Tend** End time of the activity (format: HH:MM).
 Marks the end of the mentoring or session period.
 - **JenisLogId** An integer representing the type of activity being logged, corresponding to internal IDs used in the portal ( 1 for "Berita Acara Pembimbingan (Konsultasi/Mentoring/Coaching) ", 2 for "Berita Acara Ujian", and 3 for "Berita Acara Kegiatan").
 - **IsLuring**: Indicates the mode of activity delivery.
-Use 0 for online ("false"), 1 for offline ("true"), and 2 for Hybrid.
+Use 0 for online, 1 for offline, and 2 for Hybrid.
 - **Lokasi**: The physical or virtual location of the activity, depending on whether it was conducted offline or online (e.g., "Zoom", "Gedung Andi Hakim Nasoetion").
 - **Keterangan**: Additional description of the activity.
 - **FilePath**: Path to the supporting document or proof of activity (e.g., image, PDF).
 The script will upload this file as part of the submission.